tripal/tripal_analysis_expression/README.md

 Select the organism for which you are uploading expression data.
 Select "NCBI biosample xml file" and then write the path in "File Path" field.

 ![NCBI XML BioSample Loader](https://cloud.githubusercontent.com/assets/14822959/12991555/a4afaf70-d0dd-11e5-95b1-ebbc6da404dc.png)

+After clicking "Submit job", the page should reload with the job status and Drush command to run the job.
+Copy and paste the Drush command and run it on command line.
+Upon running the Drush command, any warning/error/success/status message should be displayed.

+Similarily, after clicking "Submit job", the page should reload with the job status and Drush command to run the job.
+Copy and paste the Drush command and run it on command line.
+Upon running the Drush command, any warning/error/success/status message should be displayed.

 ### Loading Biomaterials From a Flat File

 Altenatively biomaterials may be loaded from a flat file (CSV or TSV).
 The flat file loader is designed to upload files that are in the [NCBI BioSample submission format](https://submit.ncbi.nlm.nih.gov/biosample/template/) which can be downloaded [here](https://submit.ncbi.nlm.nih.gov/biosample/template/).
 Download the TSV version of the file.
 The file must have a header that specifies the type of data in the column.
 There must be one column labeled "sample\_name".
 The loader will begin to collect data from the line that follows the line containing "sample\_name" which is assumed to be the header line.
 Columns are not required to be in any order.
 Other columns will be either attributes or accessions.
 Available NCBI [attributes](https://submit.ncbi.nlm.nih.gov/biosample/template/) can be found [here](https://submit.ncbi.nlm.nih.gov/biosample/template/).
 Available accession headers are bioproject\_accession, sra\_accession, biosample\_accession.
 All other columns will be uploaded as properties.
 To upload other accessions use the bulk loader provided with this module labeled, "Biomaterial Accession Term Loader".
 This loader will load a flat file with 3 columns (sample name, database name, accession term).
 A Tripal database must be created with the same name as the database name in the upload file.